When one comes across a frameup

-- This is played in the Law and Order UK version.
-The episode "Immune" features a criminal who gets immunity in exchange for information on the whereabouts of a missing man he claims is in mortal danger.
+- 'Double Down', a Law and Order episode, and 'Immune', a Law and Order UK episode, also do a variant of this.
+In both, Both feature a criminal who gets a reduced sentence and/or immunity in exchange for information on the whereabouts of a missing man he claims is in mortal danger.
 When police find the missing man, he's dead, and it's clear that the criminal knew this in advance (and may have killed the guy himself).
-Steele is ultimately forced to call the head detective to the stand to give perjured testimony about the circumstances of his finding the body in order to get the immunity overturned and the killer in prison.
-Steele finds the whole thing regrettable, but doesn't see how he could have done anything else.
+McCoy is able to lie in court to get around the guilty plea he negotiated; Steele just has to have a detective perjure himself.

 - Used in The Wire when McNulty and Bunk put Omar Little on the stand, knowing that he will perjure himself to convict Bird in retaliation for Bird's torture of Omar's boyfriend.
 Everyone on both sides of the case knows Omar is lying - everyone except the jury.

 - Sam does this on at least two occasions in Life On Mars to prevent future crimes, and in both cases, his initial sense of rightness is subverted when in a Prophecy Twist, the events of the future end up happening because of his actions.
 However if Gene Hunt tries this Sam argues that it's highly unethical.
 Of course, on at least one occasion Hunt — who is taking the By-the-Book Cop role for a change — notes the blatant hypocrisy at work.

 - The Meeting Place Cannot Be Changed: Zheglov frames known thief Brick to get valuable information from him.